ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

   * "Far" is the opposite side with the mimic.

-* **B3 lift:** The elevator from B3 (near where you can use Path of the Dragon to go to Archdragon Peak) up to B2 far.
+* **B3 lift:** The elevator from B3 (near where you can use Path of the Dragon to go to Archdragon Peak) up to B2.

 ### Profaned Capital